sameerkewal/SQL-Exam-Practice/managing schema objects/managing schema objects.md

 - Triggers can be associated with them
 - You need to commit first before other sessions can do ddl statements on the table
 - You can make them by using a subquery as seen in [global tables.sql](<global tables.sql>)

+## External Tables:
+- External data is a read only table whose metadata is stored in the db
+- but whose data is stored outside of the db
+- no dml allowed
+- no indexes can be created on external tables
+- You can access the data with 2 methods(oracle_loader or oracle_datapump)
+- To read external data, first u need to create a directory in the db
+- to create directory you need create any directory privilege
+- The directory owner will always be sys, regardless of who actually created it
+- You can specify only NOT NULL, unique, primary key, and foreign key constraints on external tables.
+Unique, primary key, and foreign key constraints are supported only in RELY DISABLE mode.